Migrate to Redocly CLI from swagger-cli

 Structure validation only

-In some cases, the additional rules from linting won't be useful.
-For instance, in the case of legacy APIs that won't be updated to meet more modern API expectations.
+In some cases, checking additional rules during lint is less useful.
+For instance, in the case of legacy APIs that are no longer updated to meet more modern API expectations.
 To restrict Redocly to only checking that the API description meets the expected structure for OpenAPI, use a redocly.yaml file to configure a ruleset that contains only the spec rule.

 The configuration in the redocly.yaml file should look like this: